Navigation: BACKING UP AND RESTORING YOUR DATA >

 Likewise, when you are setting up, making or restoring Internet backups, you will be required to use a strong password based on the following rules.

-Strong passwords as described below are also required for logins for the Web Network Version.
+Strong passwords as described below are also required for logins for the Remote Database Version.

 •It must be at least 8 characters long.